zanbaldwin/phperian/README.md

 This package is a collection of classes designed to assist the generation of XML for a SOAP service request to Experian's Web Service, and to interpret their response.

+**Please note that this package is currently in development, has no stable release, and no gaurantee can be made regarding the stability or practicality of use.
+It is in no way fir for use in a production environment.**

 License
 -------